How to nurture contributory dissent

 BY TAMMY LENSKI

-Contributory dissent drives creativity, critical thinking, and breakthroughs without undermining healthy dynamics.
+Contributory dissent can drive creativity, critical thinking, and breakthrough solutions without undermining healthy dynamics.

 When we want to build alignment, we shouldn’t prioritize agreement.
 We must equally value disagreement, as it’s the catalyst for critical thinking, creativity, breakthroughs, and improved decision-making.